1 November 2023

 Quite a few defined contribution pension providers offer the option to take your whole pension as a one-off lump sum cash payment, rather than getting it in instalments, using something like a drawdown facility.

 In these instances any tax owed is deducted by the pension provider before they make the pay out.
 The first 25% is tax-free and the other 75% is taxed at your marginal rate (check your policy details and tax code for this).

 To lower your rate of tax it can be good to release money over the course of many tax years.
 However, if you need a lump sum the scheme administrators can explain how your cash lump-sum will be taxed.

 Simply contact your employer, scheme administrator or pension providers and ask if you can make a withdrawal of cash.
-They can then advice you of the process.
+They can then advise you of the process.

-You can take out all the money as a cash sum if you have a small pot pension.
+You can take out all the money as a cash sum if you wish.
 It takes about five weeks for payments to arrive.
 If you need the money for something specific be sure to request it in advance.

 On the government advice page you can read more about taking money from pensions and your options.